 The mission of the conference has never changed, to create a safe and affirming space for middle and high school youth, along with their mentors and educators, to come together and share best practices and learn from each other.
 The success of the mission and the conference is seen clearly each year through the presentations, conversations, and smiles on the faces of the attendees.

 The conference has been run by Dr. Julie Alexandrin, the first two years with Sarah Rubin, and with Graduate Assistant help for 3 years.
-Lex Lyon and Sarah RIcker ran the 2018 conference, with generous help from excellent colleagues such as Meg Rooks and Rebecca Bolton.
+Lex Lyon, Sarah Adkins, Meg Rooks and Rebecca Bolton have also worked on keeping the conference alive.

 From the start, GLSEN Southern Maine has been a big supporter of the conference with youth presentations.
 In 2015, GLSEN SoME became the biggest sponsor for the conference.
-University of Southern Maine has also been a strong supporter with giving space for the conference each year, and paying for all USM students to attend starting in 2016.
-New Beginnings was the largest sponsor for the 2018 conference.
+University of Southern Maine has also been a strong supporter, giving space for the conference each year, and paying for all USM students to attend starting in 2016.
+New Beginnings,

 All are welcome to submit proposals and attend the conference.